BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/DevHelper.md

 ![DevHelper Main Window - PluginMaker](Images/DevHelper/DevHelper-image001.png)

-As you can see from the screenshot above, the PluginMaker tab of the DevHelper interface is quite simple.
+As you can see from the screenshot above, the **PluginMaker** tab of the DevHelper interface is quite simple.
+This tab contains all the elements needed to create a new plugin.

 - There are two fields called **Plugin Name** and **Output Dir** where the user can input the name of the new plugin and the output directory where the new plugin will ultimately be generated.